Become a Cardiac Technician

-Cardiac technicians, also referred as cardiovascular technicians, prepare patients for cardiac procedures, including electrocardiogram (EKG) and stress tests.
-In addition to preparing patients for these procedures, technicians also ensure that the equipment is ready for use and cardiologists are familiar with a patient's medical history.
+Cardiac technicians, also called cardiovascular technicians, prepare patients for cardiac procedures, including electrocardiogram (EKG) and stress tests.
+They also ensure that equipment is ready for use and that the cardiologists are familiar with a patient's medical history.
 Careers are available in hospitals, medical clinics, cardiologists' offices, and other healthcare environments.

 Almost all cardiovascular technologists and technicians work full-time.
-Those that are employed by 24-hour care centers like hospitals and urgent clinics may work evenings, nights, and weekends.
-Cardiovascular technicians work with patients and may be exposed to infectious diseases.
-They spend many hours on their feet and may need to physically move or maneuver patients' bodies.
+Those employed by 24-hour care centers like hospitals and urgent care clinics may work evenings, nights, and weekends.
+Cardiovascular technicians might be exposed to infectious diseases.
+They spend many hours on their feet and might need to physically move or maneuver patients.

 |Degree Level||Postsecondary certificate; associate's degree may be required by employers|